If the plant and machinery is mobile its value can be

 the building.
 The underground petrol tanks of a service station are

-obsolete the value is scrap value which in some cases may be quite
+obsolete the value is scrap value only but in some cases this is quite

-high particularly if the item can be dismantled.
-Parts are cheaper
+high.
+If the item can be dismantled it's parts are cheaper

-and easy to transport and may have value as replacement parts for
+and easier to transport and may have value as replacement parts for

 operating plant and machinery.